ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 framework](https://github.com/hybridgroup/gobot/issues/474).
-Writing in a compiled language would make finding syntax errors faster, and having a real linear algebra package (or any package for that matter - Sphero Edu doesn't allow npm imports) available would make the code much easier to write.<a href="#s1">^</a></small>
+Writing in a compiled language would make finding syntax errors faster, and having a real linear algebra package (or any package for that matter - Sphero Edu doesn't allow package imports) available would make the code much easier to write.<a href="#s1">^</a></small>

 <small><a name="f2">2</a>  I'm not entirely sure why this oscillation happens, but I have a guess.
-A Sphero works sort of like a hamster in a hamster ball.
+A Sphero works sort of like a hamster in a hamster ball, moving by rotating the spherical shell it sits inside.
-The robot itself sits in a spherical shell, like the hamster's ball.
-It moves forward by turning the spherical shell with wheels that rest against it.
-The robot inside the shell is weighted such that it will normally sit upright, and it will generally try to stay upright.
-When the robot is hitting a wall however, the outer shell can't rotate.
+When the robot is hitting a wall, however, the outer shell can't rotate.
 Like a hamster trying to run inside a ball that won't turn, the robot instead moves up the side of the ball.
-It realizes that its flipping over, and turns of the motor to right itself.
+It realizes that its flipping over, and turns off the motor to right itself.
 Once it has righted itself, it repeats the process, creating the oscillation.</small>

 <small>I'm actually quite unsure about this explanation.